Classic & Luxury itinerary day-by-day

 8. Day eight

-Today we will transfer you to Oban for your onward journey.
-Oban has a railway station and ferries to the many islands.
+Depart from Oban at your leisure today.
+Oban has a railway station and inumerable ferries to the many islands.
 We recommend stays on the island of Iona or on Mull at Glengorm Castle.
-You can also join our guided tour here of the Highlands and Hebrides.
+You can also add our guided tour here of the Highlands and Hebrides.